gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_2_Send_Telemetry_to_Azure_IoT_Central/README.md

 ---

-## Getting Started with Azure IoT Central
+## Getting started with Azure IoT Central

 We are going to create an Azure IoT Central application from an application template.